mdn/content/files/en-us/web/api/domexception/index.md

 ## Properties

 - {{domxref("DOMException.code")}} {{deprecated_inline}} {{readOnlyInline}}
-  - : Returns a `short` that contains one of the error code constants, or `0` if none match.
-This field is used for historical reasons.
-New DOM exceptions don't use this anymore: they put this info in the {{domxref("DOMException.name")}} attribute.
+  - : Returns one of the legacy error code constants, or `0` if none match.
 - {{domxref("DOMException.message")}} {{readOnlyInline}}
-  - : Returns a {{ domxref("DOMString") }} representing a message or description associated with the given [error name](#error_names).
+  - : Returns a string representing a message or description associated with the given [error name](#error_names).
 - {{domxref("DOMException.name")}} {{readOnlyInline}}
   - : Returns a string that contains one of the strings associated with an [error name](#error_names).